 Given that the federal minimum wage hasn’t been raised since 2009 and rents can take up to 70% of take-home pay, he said, “What can we expect?”

-“Even being able to get a few hundred dollars more a month can help.
-Others become obsessive about budgeting and living well below their means until they can build up savings and improve their situation.”
+“Even being able to get a few hundred dollars more a month can help,” said Hill.
+“Others become obsessive about budgeting and living well below their means until they can build up savings and improve their situation.”

-Additionally, living paycheck-to-paycheck can affect anyone, said Rebecca Brooks, owner and financial coach at R&D Financial Coaching, points out, “…if you would endure financial hardship because of a missed payday, you are indeed living paycheck-to-paycheck.
-This hardship can manifest as being unable to cover your bills, incurring debt, having to sell something, or needing to borrow money from friends to cover necessities.”
+“If you would endure financial hardship because of a missed payday, you are indeed living paycheck-to-paycheck,” said Rebecca Brooks, owner and financial coach at R&D Financial Coaching.
+“This hardship can manifest as being unable to cover your bills, incurring debt, having to sell something, or needing to borrow money from friends to cover necessities.”

-“Emotionally it’s stressful seeing my bank account reach below a certain threshold because it means I need to really go into survival mode and be very judicious with every penny spent,” she said.
+“Emotionally, it’s stressful seeing my bank account reach below a certain threshold because it means I need to really go into survival mode and be very judicious with every penny spent,” she said.

-Their rent is $1,700, which is considered “cheap” for the area they live in, the car payment is $404, groceries are around $600 per month, utilities are $80, water and garbage between $50 and $70, and baby-related items such as diapers, wipes and baby food pouches run her another $200-$300 per month.
+Their rent is $1,700, which is considered cheap for the area they live in, the car payment is $404, groceries are around $600 per month, utilities are $80, water and garbage are between $50 and $70, and baby-related items such as diapers, wipes and baby food pouches run her another $200-$300 per month.

 “Nobody likes living this way,” she said.
 “It’s incredibly stressful, but ultimately it was cheaper for me to stay home than to put my son in daycare.”

-Julia, a 23-year old teaching assistant in California, lives with four other family members in a two-bedroom apartment that rents for $1,600 per month, sharing expenses.
-She is frustrated by the misconception that people who live paycheck-to-paycheck “must be spending their money on frivolous things because everyone should be making enough to live.
-A lot of jobs that are necessary for everybody to function — especially labor jobs or customer service focused jobs — are not providing a livable wage or providing the other things necessary to live well, such as health insurance.”
+Julia, a 23-year-old teaching assistant in California, lives with four other family members in a two-bedroom apartment that rents for $1,600 per month, sharing expenses.
+She is frustrated by the misconception that people who live paycheck-to-paycheck “must be spending their money on frivolous things because everyone should be making enough to live,” she said.
+“A lot of jobs that are necessary for everybody to function — especially labor jobs or customer-service focused jobs — are not providing a livable wage or providing the other things necessary to live well, such as health insurance.”

-Julia earns about $1,600 each month and pays her share toward rent, food, gas, a car payment plus car insurance, Wi-Fi, utilities and other household expenses.
+Julia earns about $1,600 each month and pays her share toward rent, food, gas, a car payment plus car insurance, wifi, utilities and other household expenses.
 “You don’t eat out, you don’t buy that thing you want,” she said.
 “You learn how to operate and live in those parameters.”

 If not for the ability to live with family, she said, “None of us could afford to live on our own at this moment.”

-“Although it can feel like a never-ending cycle, the most important thing to remember is that while there are many things you cannot control, how you save and spend is something you can control.
-First, look to cut out any non-essentials from your budget,” said Alissa Van Volkom, head of consumer deposits, products and payments at TD Bank.
+“Although it can feel like a never-ending cycle, the most important thing to remember is that while there are many things you cannot control, how you save and spend is something you can control,” said Alissa Van Volkom, head of consumer deposits, products and payments at TD Bank.
+“First, look to cut out any non-essentials from your budget.”